Prof Julia Prest

 Research and Impact

 Julia Prest has published a critical edition of the first play known to have been written in Martinique (and performed at least twice in Saint-Domingue): the anonymous comedy, Les Veuves créoles, and she acted as dramaturg for a new adaptation of the play premiered in Martinique in 2022.
-Her research also formed the basis of a new work by Catherine Bisset, Placeholder, which reimagines the experiences of the most famous performer of colour in Saint-Domingue, known as Minette.
+Her research also formed the basis of a new theatre piece by Catherine Bisset, Placeholder (published by Salamander in 2023 and winner of the Dundee Fringe Award 2024) which reimagines the experiences of the most famous performer of colour in Saint-Domingue, known as Minette.

 Other Research

 Julia Prest wrote her PhD thesis on Molière's comedy-ballets, comparing early performances at the French court with subsequent performances in the public theatre in Paris.
-Her second major project culminated in her monograph, Theatre under Louis XIV: Cross-casting and the Performance of Gender in Drama, Ballet and Opera (Palgrave Macmillan, 2006; 2013).
-In her next monograph, Controversy in French Drama: Molière's Tartuffe and the Struggle for Influence (Palgrave Macmillan, 2014; 2016), she changes the terms of the debate by challenging received notions regarding the opposition between the sincere believer (vrai dévot) and the hypocrite (faux dévot); she also demonstrates that Tartuffe was itself a key locus for the struggle for influence among competing political and religious factions during the early reign of Louis XIV.
+Her next project culminated in her monograph, Theatre under Louis XIV: Cross-casting and the Performance of Gender in Drama, Ballet and Opera (Palgrave Macmillan, 2006; 2013).
+In her second monograph, Controversy in French Drama: Molière's Tartuffe and the Struggle for Influence (Palgrave Macmillan, 2014; 2016), she changed the terms of the debate by challenging received notions regarding the opposition between the sincere believer (vrai dévot) and the hypocrite (faux dévot); she also demonstrated that Tartuffe was itself a key locus for the struggle for influence among competing political and religious factions during the early reign of Louis XIV.

 Teaching